Weights and Biases raises $45 million to advance MLOps governance

 The Weights and Biases platform is used mainly to keep track of AI experiments and manage different versions of the datasets employed to train an AI model.
 The funding is going to be employed to expand current capabilities, in addition to adding the ability to evaluate models, launch hyperparameter search queries, and manage data pipelines, Biewald said.
 Weights and Biases will also be expanding its engineering, growth, sales, and customer success teams, Biewald added.

-The challenge teams building AI models face today is that the same experiment might yield different results on different days because machine learning algorithms don’t behave consistently or might have discovered additional insights from the data that has been exposed to them.
+The challenge teams building AI models face today is that the same experiment might yield different results on different days because machine learning algorithms don’t behave consistently or might have discovered additional insights from exposure to new data.
 That issue creates a need to track how experiments involving different AI models behave.
-The capabilities provided by Weights and Biases will play a critical role in enabling IT organizations to govern AI models as well as eventually complying with any compliance mandate, Biewald noted.
+The capabilities provided by Weights and Biases will play a critical role in enabling IT organizations to govern AI models, as well as eventually complying with any compliance mandate, Biewald noted.
 “It’s irresponsible to deploy an AI model in a production environment if you don’t know how it was built,” Biewald said.

 That governance issue also goes to the root of a current controversy over AI explainability.
 Builders of AI models can’t explain with absolute certainty why machine learning algorithms employed in one experiment might have come up with a result that differs from another experiment on the same data.
 At the core of that issue is the fact that software is built differently by machines than it is by humans.
 A machine learning operations (MLOps) platform essentially governs the process through which humans enable machine learning algorithms to build software.
 Those algorithms, however, may not build a piece of software the same way twice.
-As IT teams update AI models when new data becomes available a platform that allows them to keep track of experiments becomes essential, Biewald noted.
+As IT teams update AI models when new data becomes available, a platform that allows them to keep track of experiments is essential, Biewald noted.

 Existing Weights & Biases investors include Coatue, Trinity Ventures, and Bloomberg Beta.
 As part of the round, Insight Partners managing director George Mathew has joined the Weights and Biases board of directors.